aakashthakkar/email-beacon/README.md

   email: "xzs@email.com"
 }`

-2. Image api - accepts two params using a get request, the first one being the API key and the second one being the fiiename requested.
-The system leverages the Json Web Token api to fetch encrypted data to avoid a db search request.
+2. Image api - accepts two params using a get request, the first one being the API key and the second one being the filename requested.
+The system leverages the JSON Web Token api to fetch encrypted data to avoid a db search request.

 Example URL call:
 `https://$HOST/$apikey/$filename`